seanpm2001/Learn/README.md

 Edit: I have postponed this until needed.
 My workflow resumed normally.

+#### 2022 October 19th/20th issues

+I fell too far behind with the core `learn` project, and had to take some time off creating new repositories to finish getting caught back up here.
+This is the second time this project has been delayed.
+It took me nearly 6 hours to get caught up with 6 days worth of entries.

+#### 2022 October 25th/26th issues

+Despite only being back from repairs for less than 8 full days, my laptops fan has come off the barring again.
+This was really upsetting tonight, and it prevented me from finishing my work properly.
+I was so far ahead of schedule, then this threw me off by about 4 hours.
+I held off some work for tomorrow (2022, Octber 26th) and made the following day another catchup day, as the `learn` repository fell several days behind.
+I feel like this is going to happen frequently until I get fully caught up on the entire project (which has an expected dead of 2022, November 6th, which unfortunately is still going up due to off days)

 #### Integration with SNU Programming Tools

 **2022 October 6th scope expansion for SNU Programming Tools**